 While the process of decluttering can be hard work, the goal is to improve your life.
 Living in a cluttered space, especially one crammed with objects you no longer like or use, can be an energy drain and a mental distraction.
 And just because some of those items have—or once had—sentimental value, doesn’t mean you need to keep them around forever.

 What is the most cherished item in your home that no matter how much decluttering you complete, it will always survive the process and stay nestled in its spot?
-Let’s hear it in the comments.
+Let’s hear about it in the comments.